eaasi/user-handbook/source/configuration/creating_environment_recs.rst

         - Many open source distributions have offered "light" or "net" installation media as an alternative to complete ISOs.
 These were intended to minimize the amount of time + data needed to download and install a basic version of the system, but assumed you would be able to supplement your system by fetching much more software from the internet later.
 Depending on the age of the system, this is no longer a safe assumption, and installing from known/provided media like an ISO file is a much more stable and convenient option in EAASI.
         - **AVOID** "light", "net", or similar installation media offered by open source projects; associate as much of the software you actually intend to use/run in EAASI with a dedicated Software resource as possible.

-    - Connecting to the EAASI Open Source Archive

-        - Work is ongoing in the EAASI program to address issues related to legacy open source package management.
-        - Please see :ref:`open-source-repo` for details and instructions on how you may be able to configure your open source system to install legacy versions of open source packages from EAASI's repository rather than the default (often defunct) sites on legacy systems.

     - `Sudo <https://en.wikipedia.org/wiki/Sudo>`_

         - Many common open source distribution systems, such as Linux and BSD systems, contain a "sudo" permission that allows a non-root/admin user account to temporarily gain root power, e.g. to install a piece of software.
         - As with :ref:`desktop environments <desktop-recs>`, EAASI recommends that open source environments are initially set up with at least one root/admin and one non-root/admin user account; however, we can not comprehensively recommend whether the/a non-root user should be set up with "sudo" rights.
-        - We *can* recommend that an EAASI user setting up a base environment **should/must** consider and evaluate whether to give the non-root account "sudo" rights during initial setup of a base Environment, based on expected use cases.
+        - We *can* recommend that an EAASI user setting up a base environment **should/must** evaluate whether to give the non-root account "sudo" rights during initial setup of a base Environment, based on expected use cases.

 .. _server-recs: